lyner96/lyner96.github.io/_posts/2020-10-16-ai-syllabus.md

 ---
 layout: post
-title: 'Syllabus for Computer Science (AI)'
+title: 'Syllabus for Computer Science (DS)'
 date: 2020-10-16
 tags: [general]
 comments: true
 ---
-> Last update on 22 April 2021
+> Last update on 10 July 2021

-This is a recommended syllabus from me to people that planning on self-study Artificial Intelligence with Computer Science fundamental.
+This is a recommended syllabus from me to people that planning on self-study Data Science with Computer Science fundamental.

 # Fundamental
 1. Algebra <br> 代数